 - Provide assistance to partner organizations when NYSCI serves as subawardee or submits a collaborative proposal.

-- Minimum of 3-5 years’ experience with grant writing, reporting, and prospect research; proven track record of successful grants.
+- Experience: Minimum of 3-5 years’ experience with grant writing, reporting, and prospect research; proven track record of successful grants/li>

-Compensation: Commensurate with education, skills and experience, including an excellent NYSCI benefits package.
+Compensation: Commensurate with education, skills and experience, including a competitive benefits package.

-How To Apply: Qualified candidates should send their resume with cover letter to email@example.com.
+How to Apply: Qualified candidates should send their resume and cover letter to email@example.com.
 Please include job title in subject line.
 No phone calls, please.